 The Importance of Sleep During Pregnancy

-You can imagine the importance of sleep increases during pregnancy for both your health and the health of your baby.
+You can imagine the importance of sleep increases during pregnancy for both your health and your baby’s health.
 Surveys show sleep increases in the first trimester (on average 7.4 to 8.2 hours).
 In the third trimester, sleep decreases (on average 6.6 to 7.8 hours).
 Research links maternal sleep problems before and during pregnancy with preterm birth and child sleep problems and temperament.
 A study in China found poor sleep quality in the second trimester is associated with stress and depression symptoms.

 Drivers of Sleep

 Two main forces drive your sleep and wake cycles, adenosine and your circadian clock.
-Adenosine, which aids in the onset of sleep, passes through receptors in your brain throughout the day.
+Adenosine, which aids sleep onset, passes through receptors in your brain throughout the day.
 When receptors pick up enough adenosine, it signals your body that you need to sleep.
 The other driver is your circadian clock.
 This is your brain’s internal 24-hour clock.
-When you wake up, your adrenal glands release cortisol, along with adrenaline (epinephrine).
+When you wake up, your adrenal glands release cortisol and adrenaline (epinephrine).
 While we think about cortisol as the stress hormone, this hormone also helps with wakefulness.
 About 12-15 hours after your wakefulness trigger, your body will release melatonin from your pineal gland to help you sleep.

 Dial-in Your Sleep